ibbles/LearningUnrealEngine/Static Mesh.md

 A static mesh has a number of material slots.
 Each material slot maps to a set of triangles.
 When a Material is assigned to a material slot the triangles mapped to that slot is given that material.
+(
+The following part is from before Nanite.
+Still unclear what the guidelines for Nanite meshes are.
+)

+The number of triangles has a big impact on the rendering cost of a Static Mesh.
+Avoid modeling small details with triangles.
+Game models often have triangle budgets.

 [[2020-12-26_21:50:52]] [Skeletal Mesh](./Skeletal%20Mesh.md)